Party or not? Golden Globes proves test for Hollywood sex scandal

 “He’s got an impossible job.
 He can’t ignore the hot button issue in Hollywood.
 He’s expected to lead a jokathon but it’s not a laughing matter,” said O‘Neil.

+“Fingers crossed we meet the right tone but that’s certainly our goal,” he told Reuters Television.
+“A great thing about the Globes is that people use it as a platform, and I don’t think this year will be any different.”

 Hollywood is also at odds with itself.
 Matt Damon was slammed in December for suggesting that allegations of rape and inappropriate touching should not be conflated.
-Talk show host James Corden was criticized for joking about Weinstein at a Beverly Hills event in October, and Rose McGowan accused Meryl Streep of remaining silent about Weinstein’s alleged behavior.
+Talk show host James Corden was criticized for joking about Weinstein at a Beverly Hills event in October, and Rose McGowan accused Meryl Streep of remaining silent about Weinstein’s alleged behaviour.
 Streep denied the accusation and called for women to unite.

 “This is getting to be a whole internecine battle in Hollywood.
 I think they are all very nervous,” said Pete Hammond, awards columnist for Deadline.com.